centrifuge/gateway/README.md

 # Gateway [![Build Status](https://travis-ci.com/centrifuge/gateway.svg?token=LpuoLEpkXWjp999VGisL&branch=develop)](https://travis-ci.com/centrifuge/gateway)
-`Gateway` showcases interacting with a [go-centrifuge](https://github.com/centrifuge/go-centrifuge/) node and other Centrifuge users.
+`Gateway` is a user interface that showcases the API of  [go-centrifuge](https://github.com/centrifuge/go-centrifuge/) node and other Centrifuge users.
 It's main purpose is to act as a testing tool and rapid prototyping tool for simple integrations with Centrifuge.

+**DISCLAIMER**: The code released here presents a very early alpha version that should not be used in production and has not been audited.
+Use this at your own risk.

+** Getting help**:
+ Head over to our developer documentation at [developer.centrifuge.io](http://developer.centrifuge.io) to learn how to setup a node and interact with it.
+If you have any questions, feel free to join our [slack channel](https://join.slack.com/t/centrifuge-io/shared_invite/enQtNDYwMzQ5ODA3ODc0LTU4ZjU0NDNkOTNhMmUwNjI2NmQ2MjRiNzA4MGIwYWViNTkxYzljODU2OTk4NzM4MjhlOTNjMDAwNWZkNzY2YWY)

 ## Getting started

-#### Running locally
+### Running locally

 Gateway required a Centrifuge Node to run.
+See [here](https://developer.centrifuge.io/cent-node/overview/introduction/), how to set-up and configure a Centrifuge Node.

-Make sure you configure the node's webhooks to call youre future Gateway instance.
+Make sure you configure the node's webhooks to call your future Gateway instance.
 By default this will be `localhost:3001/webhooks`

  After the node is up and running open `packaes/server/src/config/ts`